-Sensory chew toys are an excellent way to provide oral stimulation, exercise the mouth muscles, build oral tone, and practice biting/chewing skills.
+Sensory chew toys are an excellent way to provide oral stimulation, exercise the mouth muscles, build oral tone, and practise biting/chewing skills.
 Oral motor chew tools can also be used as oral fidgets, redirecting finger/knuckle biting and other inappropriate chewing habits to a safer outlet..
 We sell a range of autism chew toys that are suitable for those on the spectrum or just for those who chew clothes, cuffs, fingers etc. Our bestselling Chewbuddy range is made in the UK and consists of the Chewbuddy Stickman for younger children and the Chewbuddy Super for more agressive biters.

 Many children (and some adults) on the Autism Spectrum chew or bite on non-edible objects such as toys or pencils or they like to suck shirt sleeves or bite jumpers.
 This is a form of “Stimming” which is short for self-stimulatory behaviour.

-A child in a classroom who is constantly stimming by flapping or pacing up and down will not only find it difficuly to take part but will also be a distraction to others.
+A child in a classroom who is constantly stimming by flapping or pacing up and down will not only find it difficult to take part but will also be a distraction to others.

-Chewing non-edible objects one of the more managenable forms of stimming and has little impact on others.
+Chewing non-edible objects is one of the more manageable forms of stimming and has little impact on others.
 The main issue is what to chew or bite safely without risk of choking or poisoning.